uyenn0/data-science-online-retail/README.md

   - Characteristics: These customers are loyal to the brand, spent the highest amount and spent very regularly, but have not interacted with the brand recently.

-  - Action: Should start rewarding scheme immediately to draw back their attention, as these are the customers that drives the big part of the company financial growth.
+  - Action: Should start rewarding scheme immediately to draw back their attention, as these are the customers who drive the big part of the company financial growth.

         Could also run customer in-depth analysis to see why they have stopped purchasing recently